dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/msi-code-check-digit-calculation.md

 ---
 layout: default-layout
 Title: MSICodeCheckDigitCalculation - Dynamsoft Barcode Reader Parameters
-Description: This page shows Dynamsoft Barcode Reader Parameter Reference for MSICodeCheckDigitCalculation.
+Description: The parameter ModuleSizeRangeArray of Dynamsoft Barcode Reader defines the scheme used for calculating a check digit of an MSI barcode.
 Keywords: MSICodeCheckDigitCalculation , parameter reference, parameter
 needGenerateH3Content: true
 needAutoGenerateSidebar: true